AI-Powered Localization & Audio Narration

 This approach involves tradeoffs that warrant consideration:

-• Cost: Gemini 3 Flash's free tier covers most translation needs.
+• Cost: Claude Opus 4.5 provides high-quality translations.
 ElevenLabs offers subscriptions ($5-22/mo) or pay-as-you-go ($0.30/1K characters).
 Hash-based caching ensures you only regenerate changed content.

 • Translation quality: AI translation has limitations.
 Idioms, cultural references, and domain-specific terminology may be mistranslated.
 For critical content (legal, medical), human translation remains the standard.